ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-instructor.rst

 Import Competencies
 ^^^^^^^^^^^^^^^^^^^

-Instructors have three ways to import competencies.
+Instructors have three ways to import competencies: Import all competencies of another course, import from other courses or import standardized competencies.

-*1. Import all Competencies of a Course*
+**1. Import all Competencies of another Course**

-This option opens a modal in which instructors can select one of their previous courses, importing all competencies (and relations) into the current course.
+| This option opens a modal in which instructors can select one of their previous courses, importing all competencies (and relations) into the current course.
-Use this option to directly import the complete competency model of another course.
+| The purpose of this feature is to directly import the complete competency model of another course, e.g. when holding courses repeatedly.

 |import-all|

-*2. Import from another Course*
+**2. Import from other Courses**

-TODO
-Use this option if you only want to import some competencies of another course.
+| When importing from other courses, instructors can view a list of competencies from all courses they have access to.
+  They can sort the list based on all fields except for competency description.
+  They can also filter the list through the *Competency Search* at the top of the page, which can be expanded for advanced search options.
+| All selected competencies are displayed in the *Selected Competencies* table and can be de-selected again by clicking on the trash icon.
+  Finally, they can select if they also want to import the relations between the imported competencies.

 |import-course|

-*3. Import Standardized Competencies*
+**3. Import Standardized Competencies**

-TODO
-three ways to import -> show button
-- import all
-- import from other courses
-- import from srandardized -> link to admin guide
+| When importing standardized competencies, instructors can view the complete standardized competency catalog (TODO: link! also fix other link) of their instance.
+  They can filter the displayed competencies by title and knowledge area.

+| Clicking on the name of a competency opens its details on the right side and clicking on the checkbox next to the name selects it for import.
+  Again, selected competencies are displayed in a table and can be de-selected again by clicking on the trash icon.

 |import-standardized|